hschneid/xfvrp/README.md

 xfvrp
 ======

 There are alot of solvers for the Vehicle Routing Problem (VRP) on github.
-Some are good at certain features and others are capable but extremly complex.
+Some are good at certain features (like CVRP or VRPTW) and some are quite complex.

-xfvrp is a free and easy solver for Rich Vehicle Routing Problems like
+xfvrp is a fast and easy solver for Rich Vehicle Routing Problems like
 - Multi capacities
 - Multi time windows
 - Multi depots